znswanderer/znswanderer.github.io/_posts/2021-07-04-Harmonic-Oscillator-SymPy.md

 actually solutions are found in form of the [parabolic cylinder functions][parab], of which I have never heard of before.
 I have the feeling that if I follow this path I will quickly get lost in a lot of math and easily go off track.
-But a quick look on Wikipedia and I realize that these functions are related to the Hermitian polynomials, which are in fact the solutions of the quantum mechanical oscillator.
+These functions are related to the Hermitian polynomials, which are in fact the solutions of the quantum mechanical oscillator.

 [wolfram_alpha]: https://www.wolframalpha.com/input/?i=a+*+f+%3D+-f%27%27+%2B+x%5E2+*+f